zonglinpeng/a3-persistence/README.md

 - **Interactive Information Icon**: As shown in the script.js and the index.html, an infomation icon is implemented.
 When an user click on it, a pop-up will be dispplayed to show the usage instruction.
 The Sweet Alert is adopted.
 - **Mobile Fit**:  The design of the table page can be fit into a mobile screen.
 The layout is easier for one-hand use.
 - **Hover Buttons**: Change the text color to red for button in order to highligh the text content and to warn the user on possible changes that will be made.
+- **Multiple HTML Tabs**: textareas, inputs, checkboxes, radio buttons and etc are used among the webpages.
 - **Noble Theme Design**: Adopted Clean x simple design of the webpage is adopted where the black-and-white-based theme color including background images and new fonts that make the web page look decent and high-ended.
 (Goat.com)
 - **Webpage Element Arrangements**: Tested the application with n=4 users, finding that the background and the elements are always displayed in the expected places.